 Virtual schooling has largely forced moms, not dads, to quit work.
-It will hurt the economy for years
+It will hurt the economy for years.

 Marling, 37, says she’s making the right choice for her family now.
 Her husband, a factory millwright, was deemed an essential worker and has had steady employment throughout the crisis, a huge help to the family budget.
 But they still worry about the loss of her income.

-Women who take a year off to care for children have historically had a harder time getting back into the workforce, and they suffer lower earnings and retirement savings throughout their lives compared to workers who don’t.
+Women who take a year off to care for children have historically had a harder time getting back into the workforce, and they suffer lower earnings and retirement savings throughout their lives compared with workers who don’t.
 There’s also a hit to the overall U.S. economy, as fewer people working results in less household income available to spend.

-Even before the pandemic, the United States lagged behind many other advanced nations in women’s labor force participation including France, Germany, Canada, the United Kingdom, Australia and Japan.
+Even before the pandemic, the United States lagged behind many other advanced nations — including France, Germany, Canada, Britain, Australia and Japan — in women’s labor force participation.
 Now that gap could be even larger.

-Modestino, the economist, moved her third grade daughter from virtual learning in public schools to a private school offering in-person classes.
-But she is well aware many families can’t afford to do that.
-She is urging Congress to pursue another round of stimulus checks specifically for families with kids.
+Modestino, the economist, moved her third-grade daughter from virtual learning in public schools to a private school offering in-person classes.
+But she is well aware that many families can’t afford to do that.
+She is urging Congress to pursue another round of stimulus checks specifically for families with children.

-“Lot of families can’t even afford to pay someone to supervise their kids, so they can go to work.
-This a really fixable problem," she said.
+“Lots of families can’t even afford to pay someone to supervise their kids so they can go to work.
+This a really fixable problem,” she said.
 “You can cut $1,200 or $2,000 checks for families with kids to be able to keep parents going to work.
-They can take that money and spend it on a babysitter or an after school program.”
+They can take that money and spend it on a babysitter or an after-school program.”

-Some employers are also stepping up to help stop parents, especially moms, from having to stop working.
+Some employers are also stepping up to help parents, especially moms, who otherwise might quit work.
 Some companies have begun providing backup child-care options or even a special child-care service where parents can drop off kids to have them supervised during the school day.

 Allen, the single mom in Upstate New York, is desperate for any additional help.